Best Places to Eat Lechon de Cebu

 Compared to the other restaurants in this line-up, Zubuchon differs in the way it serves its pork dishes, which include everyone’s favorite Lechon.

 It was the company’s founder, Joel Binamira, who prepared and served the roasted pig that Anthony Bourdain feasted on although this happened before the company was put up.
 Binamira did say that he still uses the same recipe at Zubuchon.

-Their roasted pigs is bathed in herbs such as lemon grass and green onions as well as seasonings including sea salt, peppers and other secret ingredients to come up with that unique taste.
+Their roasted pigs are bathed in herbs such as lemongrass and green onions as well as seasonings including sea salt, peppers and other secret ingredients to come up with that unique taste.